How To Improve Your EPC Rating

 Source: Domestic private rented property: minimum energy efficiency standard – landlord guidance

-Currently, there is a cost cap of £3,500 (including VAT) on energy efficiency improvements.
-This means you won’t be required to spend more than this amount when making improvements to a buy-to-let property’s energy efficiency.
+For the EPC upgrades required by the last implementation (introducing minimum EPC rating of E), there was a cost cap of £3,500 (including VAT) on energy efficiency improvements.
+This means landlords were only required to spend up to this amount when making improvements to a buy-to-let property’s energy efficiency.

 Final Words